Squamish language: Orthography

 The following table shows the vowels and consonants and their respective orthographic symbols.
-Vowels marked with an asterisk indicate phonological variation.
-Consonants are sorted by place (bilabial to uvular descending) and voicing (Left - Voiceless, Right - Voiced).
-Note that, Squamish contains no voiced plosives, as is typical of Salish language family languages.
-Because the /ʔ/ character glyph is not found on typewriters and did not exist in most fonts until the widespread adoption of Unicode, the Squamish orthography still conventionally represents the glottal stop with the number symbol 7; the same character glyph is also used as a digit to represent the number seven.
+Consonants are sorted by place (bilabial to uvular descending) and type (Left – Plosives, Right – Sonorants and Fricatives).
+Squamish contains no voiced plosives, as is typical of Salish language family languages.
+Because the /ʔ/ character glyph is not found on typewriters and did not exist in most fonts until the widespread adoption of Unicode, the Squamish orthography conventionally represents the glottal stop with the number symbol 7; the same character glyph is also used as a digit to represent the number seven.

 The other special character is a stress mark, or accent (á, é, í or ú).
 This indicates that the vowel should be realized as louder and slightly longer.

 Grammar

 Squamish, like other Salish languages, has two main types of words: Clitics and full words.
 Clitics can be articles, or predicative clitics.
 Squamish words are able to be subjected to reduplication, suffixation, prefixation.
-A common prefix is the nominalizer prefix /s-/, which occurs in a large number of fixed combinations with verb stems to make nouns (e.g: /t'iq/ "to be cold" -> /s-t'iq/ "(the) cold").
+A common prefix is the nominalizer prefix /s-/, which occurs in a large number of fixed combinations with verb stems to make nouns (e.g.: /t'iq/ "to be cold" -> /s-t'iq/ "(the) cold").